clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 In both cases, mixer launches your default editor to edit the file.
-When the editor closes, mixer automatically validates the edited bundle file and reports any errors found.
+When the editor closes, mixer automatically validates the edited bundle file and reports any errors.
 If mixer finds an error, you can edit the file as-is, revert and edit, or skip and move on to the next bundle.
 If you skip a file, mixer saves a backup of the original file with the ``.orig`` suffix.
-Because mixer always checks your local bundles first, edited copies of an upstream bundle always take precedence over their upstream counterpart.

 You can edit multiple bundles with the following command:

 .. code-block:: bash